githubedward/mapsocial-capstone/README.md

 Link to demo: https://mapsocial-demo.herokuapp.com

-Note: The app still has some performance issue, please hit refresh or go back to opening page if data doesn't load.
+Note: The app still has some performance issue, it takes about 3 seconds for the client to load and additional 2 seconds for my back-end server to boot.
+Please hit refresh or go back to opening page if data doesn't load.

 ### Landing page